AdreanRamires/Github-User-Repos-Widget/README.md

 - Date of creation
 - Link to actual repository

 #### Error handler implemented for the following errors
 - No input
 - Username not found
 - Empty user repository

+#### Features to implement
+- Sorting
+  - by date
+  - by stars
+  - date of creation
+  - numbers of contributions / contributors

+- Search by repository name